CoderDojoTC/micropython/docs/sensors/03-ping.md

 ## OLED

+If you have a small OLED screen, you can also display the results of the distance measurement directly on an OLED screen.

-See the OLED example here: [OLED Ping Example](../oled/11-oled-ping.md)
+See the OLED example here: [OLED Ping Example](../displays/graph/11-oled-ping.md)